Crookson History, Family Crest & Coats of Arms

-nickname surnames referred to a characteristic of the first person who used the name.
+Crookson is an ancient Viking-Scottish name for a crooked person.
+A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.
 This nickname was originally derived from the Old Norman word crok which meant "hook" or "something crooked."
 While this origin can be expected, more accurately, the name was for someone "who came from Crook (hill, or bend of a river), the name of several places in England and Scotland."
-CITATION[CLOSE]

 Early Origins of the Crookson family

 The surname Crookson was first found in Westmorland at Crook, a chapelry, in the parish, union, and ward of Kendal of at Crook, a hamlet in the parish of Shevington, Lancashire.
 We find the earliest record of the family at the latter location.
 Specifically, the Lay Subsidy Rolls of 1332 list William del Crok there at that time.

 Kirby's Quest lists Kohn de Cruk in Somerset, 1 Edward III (during the first years of King Edward III's reign.)

 Later the Yorkshire Poll Tax Rolls of 1379 listed: Johannes de Crake; Thomas de Crokes; and Johanna de Crekes.